webdevian/adonis-pug/readme.md

 ## Usage

 ##### Send a rendered pug template as a response
+`use('Pug')` must be inserted somewhere to add the pug method to the response object.
+A good place for this is in `bootstrap/http.js`

 ```javascript
 Route.get('/', function * (request, response) {
   response.pug('myPugTemplate', {